About Us

 23. "I knew you then."

 24. Again, Bri looked away.
-The writer certainly knew how to capture the reader's attention, "Who... knew who then?
-Is this written to me?" he asked.
+The writer certainly knew how to capture his attention, "Who... knew who then?
+Is this to me?" he wondered, "How could it be?"

 25. "Your birthright grants you abilities that are blocked to most, but with great power comes great responsibility.
 Everything that I could tell you in writing has already been recorded in your epigenomic memory.
 I just wanted you to know that you have never been alone and I'm very proud of you."

 26. The letter was signed: "Your Father."
 Bri felt like he had been smashed with an emotional hammer.
-The letter had been written to him and he was fighting back deeply repressed emotions: He wanted to scream, "Why do you care now?"
+It had been written to him and he was fighting back deeply repressed emotions: He gritted his teeth, "Why do you care now?"
 Then remembered how pointless it is to grieve over the irretrievable.
 Especially now.
+He forced himself to relax; to emulate a presidential demeanor.

 29. "Mother?"
 Bri queried out into space psionically, testing the new psi-strata.
-"I'm here Darling," she responded from 11 miles away in a recreated pantheon copied from her home, "It's beautiful!" she complimented.
+"I'm here Darling," she responded from 11 miles away in a pantheon copied from the original, "It's beautiful!" she complimented.
 She let him read a private thought, "The vegitation, the creek, everything.
 It's perfect!"
-Then more sympathetically, she added, "I was with you during your moment of grief."
+Then more sympathetically, she consoled, "I was with you during your moment of grief."
 There were no psi barriers within the ship's interior.

 30. Bri smiled, "I'll see you more often now, Mother."
 El Sha had read the letter from his mind, and thought it would be best to to let him approach her about it, when he was ready.